International Communication Studies (ICS)

 Location

-Students divide the program into stays in London, Paris and Madrid (with the first few days spent at USC).
-In addition to regular class meetings, students discuss the interplay of current world issues and international media practices with communication practitioners from international news and public relations media, government institutions, private industry and global organizations.
-Examples of past visits include Sky News in London, Disneyland Paris, OECD, New York Times International and more.
+Students divide the program into stays in Dublin, London, and Madrid.
+In addition to regular class meetings, students discuss the interplay of current world issues and international media practices with communication practitioners from international news and public relations media, government institutions, private industry, and global organizations.
+Examples of past visits include Channel 4 in London, Google HQ in Dublin, Omnicom Group, Edelman, and more.

 Curriculum